alekseivillegas/Email-Support-Tickets/README.md

   * Does not send email to customer when they reply to their own ticket.
   * Does not send email to admin when he, himself, replies.
 Logic: when admin replies to a ticket, if this admin's user_email is the same as the plugin's "send-to email" setting, then do not send email notification to this admin for this reply which he, himself, wrote.
  * Email messages also include a note at the bottom to "See the entire support ticket and give your reply" with a link back to the main support ticket page.
 This is to encourage them to post their reply on the main support ticket page, since this is the only way to keep a record of it in the ticket system.
 If the customer replies directly via email (email reply), then there will be no record of this reply in the ticket system.
 But I find that this has not been a problem, since my customers have always obeyed this note to reply back at the main page.
+ * Option to enter a Custom Registration URL.
+The plugin's 'Please log in or register' message links to the default WP registration page.
+If you have disabled registration in favor of a custom/manual registration page, this gives you option to send customers to that better registration page.
+Prevents visitors from getting upset by the "User registration is currently not allowed" notice.

 **Original Features From the [wpsc Support Tickets](http://wordpress.org/plugins/wpsc-support-tickets/) Plugin**